 Personal interests include music (clarinet, brass baritone, singing with his wife and in quartets and choirs), digital photography, travel, sports (football, racquetball, tennis), writing, and, of course, spending time with family and friends.

-They have five grown children, and 35 grand-children – at last count.
-There are rumors of another one planning his/her arrival sometime early next year.
-But don’t expect Gene to remember all the grand-children’s names; that’s Carol’s job.
-Much of their travels in the past several years have revolved around the children and grandchildren.
+They have five grown children and 36 grand-children – at last count, and one great-grandson.
+But don’t expect Gene to remember all the names; that’s Carol’s job.
+Much of their travels in the past several years have revolved around visiting the children and grandchildren.